hashicorp/terraform-provider-tfe/website/docs/cdktf/typescript/r/workspace.html.markdown

 tags.
 This creates exceptional behavior in terraform with respect to `tagNames` and is not recommended.
 This value must be applied before it will be used.
+* `tags` - (Optional) A map of key value tags for this workspace.
+* `ignoreAdditionalTags` - (Optional) Explicitly ignores `tags` _not_ defined by config so they will not be overwritten by the configured tags.
+This creates exceptional behavior in terraform with respect to `tags` and is not recommended.
+This value must be applied before it will be used.
 * `terraformVersion` - (Optional) The version of Terraform to use for this workspace.
 This can be either an exact version or a [version constraint](https://developer.hashicorp.com/terraform/language/expressions/version-constraints)